EQuimper/twitter-clone-with-graphql-reactnative/README.md

 });
 ```

 15. Time to test it.
 Go on https://github.com/skevy/graphiql-app and download the app.
 Why ?
-Because we gonna need this of the jwt auth later ;)
+Because we will need this jwt auth later ;)

 16. Open this tool now and add this in the left part.
 This is a simple query where we get all 10 tweets.
 Don't forget to put the url `http://localhost:3000/graphql`